-Dextrose is a nonsucrose “sugar” which occurs naturally in many plants, fruits and honey.
-In animals, dextrose (also called “glucose” and “grape sugar”) is a vital constituent of the blood and is directly metabolized for immediate energy needs.
+Dextrose is a non-sucrose “sugar,” naturally occurring in many plants, fruits, and honey.
+In animals, dextrose – also called “glucose” and “grape sugar” – is a vital constituent of blood and is directly metabolized for immediate energy needs.

 Like fructose and glucose, dextrose is a monosaccharide or simple sugar.
 Simple sugars are combined to produce complex sugars, like sucrose.

 Dextrose is used in food and beverages as a sweetener, browning agent, humectant, or fermentation substrate.
 Additionally, it is only 80% as sweet as sucrose and is available in liquid and dry forms.

 What is Dextrose Used For?